omnibox-project/omnibox/readme.md

 - Add support for domain aliases
 - Implement Vagrant-hostmanager?
 - Add tests
-- Edit, don't only add hints in, parameters.yml when generating a new project
 - Run initail setup (settings) command after composer has installed for the first time
 - Confirm delete project, ask if project files should be removed as well
 - Validate config input for IP, memory and cpus